-The adults and communities directorate brings together a wide range of services supporting communities including many of the most vulnerable individuals in the county.
+The community wellbeing directorate brings together a wide range of services supporting communities including many of the most vulnerable individuals in the county.

 The directorate has seven main areas of focus: